RexSkz/tsx-browser-compiler/README.md

-# tsx-browser-compiler
+# TSX Browser Compiler

-Transform a set of .tsx file into React element, extremely useful for the "live edit" feature in component library documents.
+Transform a set of `.tsx` file into React element, extremely useful for the "live edit" feature in component library documents.